 Affirmations are simple, memorable, over-the-top statements that you read and/or listen to multiple times per day.
 The goal is to begin believing whatever the affirmations tell you.
 For example, if you believe your $20,000 per year salary is normal and that a $100,000 per year salary is unachievable, you need an affirmation.
 The affirmation will be one component of your metamorphosis from a $20k earner to a six-figure earner.
 Affirmations allow you to replace doubtful, negative, or uncertain, this is normal, and “can’t do” thoughts and replace them with positive, affirmative, that can be my normal, and “can do” thoughts.

 Read my mega article on affirmations here: How to Use Affirmations: The Ultimate Guide (The Naysayers are Wrong).
 You’ll get some great information and stats from studies along with practical tips.

-Affirmations are also a key part of the foundation to how I quit the corporate life.
+Affirmations are also a key part of the foundation of how I quit corporate life.
 You can read about it in my bestseller Leave Grind Behind.

 How affirmations change your beliefs and help you take action

 Without first truly believing something is possible, you will not begin taking the other steps and actions in your life that lead to actual change.
 And this is really the key, if you first talk your mind into believing something is possible, then you take action and achieve even a small result reinforcing this possibility, you have now completely altered what is possible for you.
 This article will show you how to use affirmations to take action toward massive goals.